Sapele Hardwood: Under the Microscope

 Annabel Fenwick | 7th November 2016

-In this blog we look at the principal building material used to frame our timber roof lanterns - FSC® certified Sapele.
+In this blog we look at the principal building material used to frame our 'Classic' range of roof lanterns - FSC® certified Sapele.

 Sapele is an excellent grade quality hardwood; while reminiscent of mahogany (indeed it’s part of the same family) it’s much harder than both its African or American counterparts and with respect to resistance to indentation, bending strength, stiffness, and resistance to shock loads, is practically equal with English oak.
 Indeed it’s classified as a class one hardwood having a density of 640 kg per cubic metre.
 The FSC® certification ensures buyers of a legal and environmentally sustainable supply chain and also ensures compliance with government procurement regulations.